-I studied history, education, global affairs and literary journalism at the Universities of Cardiff, Oxford and Hong Kong – where I stayed on as a senior researcher.
-I teach part-time and write regularly, as a freelancer, for the South China Morning Post.
-My subject matter includes George Orwell’s prediction of the current continuation of the Cold War in East Asia and the notion that East Asia in 2014 resembles Europe in 1914; my articles are often the ‘Most Viewed’ of the day on the on-line edition.
-They are available here on my website and at www.scmp.com/author/paul-letters.
+I studied history, education, global affairs and literary journalism at the Universities of Cardiff, Oxford and Hong Kong, where I stayed on as a Senior Researcher.
+I teach part-time and write as a freelance journalist, primarily for the South China Morning Post.
+My subject matter includes George Orwell’s prediction of the current Cold War in East Asia and a travel story on Prague: In Assassins’s Shoes.
+My articles are available here on my website and at www.scmp.com/author/paul-letters.

 But more dangerous than the enemy is the assumption that your enemy’s enemy is your friend.

 A CHANCE KILL – click to read.
 A Chance Kill will be published by 2015.
 To get updates (once or twice a month) from this webpage, click on the “Follow” button at the bottom of this page.